EBA Guidelines on benchmarking exercises on remuneration practices and the gender pay gap and approved higher ratios: A backgrounder

 How can organizations prepare their data for EBA reporting?

 Once you have extracted the relevant data from your Human Resources Information Management (HRIM) system, you simply upload that information into PayAnalytics or import it directly via API.
-Within PayAnalytics’ solution, as soon as you upload your data, you’re able to see the unadjusted (or absolute) pay gap, and to easily break that information down into quartiles for entry into the Guidelines’ required format.
+Within PayAnalytics’ solution, you can easily visualize and understand your data, and generate the EBA report at the click of a button.
+The report is generated as an Excel document, following the Guidelines’ required format.

-During this stage, before analysis is performed, you are viewing the unadjusted pay gap (as required by the Guidelines); once you’ve run your first analysis, you are able to account for bona fide determinants (i.e., not invalid variables like gender or race) of pay, such as job family, years of experience, or level of education.
+During this stage, before you perform an analysis in the system, you are viewing the unadjusted pay gap (as required by the Guidelines).
+However, if you want to move forward and closer to pay equity, PayAnalytics will support you in every step of your journey.
+For instance, the system uses regression analysis to analyze pay gaps across your organization; once you’ve run your first analysis, you are able to account for bona fide determinants (i.e., not invalid variables like gender or race) of pay, such as job family, years of experience, or level of education.

-PayAnalytics uses regression analysis to analyze pay gaps across your organization.
-The system makes employee-level recommendations to close pay gaps and shows the cost of closing them, while outlining where the gender balance at your organization can be adjusted to promote DE&I objectives.
+In addition, the system offers employee-level recommendations to close pay gaps and shows you the cost of closing them, while outlining where the gender balance at your organization can be adjusted to promote DE&I objectives.

 What steps can organizations take if they have identified a pay gap before or after EBA reporting?